 —Martha Strickland, State Director of South Carolina First Steps to School Readiness 4K

 Leadership for Your Learning Community: Powerful Strategies for Preschool Programs

-Join us for this five-part webinar series, in which we will explore a variety of powerful, practical strategies to help you make your preschool program both rigorous and developmentally appropriate.
+Watch this recorded, five-part webinar series, in which we explore a variety of powerful, practical strategies to help you make your preschool program both rigorous and developmentally appropriate.